oven-sh/bun/README.md

 TLDR:

-- `Statement.prototype.all(...optionalParamsToBind)` returns all rows as an array of objects
+- `Statement.all(...optionalParamsToBind)` returns all rows as an array of objects
-- `Statement.prototype.values(...optionalParamsToBind)` returns all rows as an array of arrays
+- `Statement.values(...optionalParamsToBind)` returns all rows as an array of arrays
-- `Statement.prototype.get(...optionalParamsToBind)` returns the first row as an object
+- `Statement.get(...optionalParamsToBind)` returns the first row as an object
-- `Statement.prototype.run(...optionalParamsToBind)` runs the statement and returns nothing
+- `Statement.run(...optionalParamsToBind)` runs the statement and returns nothing
-- `Statement.prototype.finalize()` closes the statement
+- `Statement.finalize()` closes the statement
-- `Statement.prototype.toString()` prints the expanded SQL, including bound parameters
+- `Statement.toString()` prints the expanded SQL, including bound parameters
-- `get Statement.prototype.columnNames` get the returned column names
+- `get Statement.columnNames` get the returned column names
-- `get Statement.prototype.paramsCount` how many parameters are expected?
+- `get Statement.paramsCount` how many parameters are expected?

 You can bind parameters on any call to a statement.
 Named parameters and positional parameters are supported.

-Note: `prototype` refers to an instance of `Statement`.

 ```ts
 import { Database } from "bun:sqlite";